 We fly back to Addis Ababa, today.
 Afternoon is free for relaxation or last minute shopping.
 This evening we will enjoy a farewell dinner and a traditional show.

-Overnight: Dreamliner Hotel or Jupiter Hotel, Addis Ababa (1 night) (B, D)
+Overnight: Dreamliner Hotel or Ambassador Hotel, Addis Ababa (1 night) (B, D)

 Day 15: Depart Addis Ababa

 After breakfast you will be transferred to the airport for your departure flight back home.
 Check out time is by 1100 hrs.
 (B)

 We accept payments in US$, CA$ as well as in other convertible currencies like EUR, AUD and GBP.
 Tour prices have been costed in US$.
 CA$ price shown below is an indicative amount reached at by using the conversion rate at the time of web posting and will be applicable if there is no change in the conversion rate.
 Should the currency conversion rate change, the US$ pricing will prevail.
 Bestway Tours & Safaris offers a conversion rate protection.
 Once full payment has been received and no modification has been made to the tour itinerary, we will honour that rate.
 For complete payment procedures, please click here

 |2019||Per Person on